wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Forced Entry](https://www.nexusmods.com/newvegas/mods/83712) - Bypass locks on doors and containers by damaging them.

+[Immersive Fast Travel Encounters TTW Edition](https://www.nexusmods.com/newvegas/mods/85883) - A user configurable overhaul of the fast travel system that implements D&D styled random encounters when the player fast travels.

 [Immersive Minigames](https://www.nexusmods.com/newvegas/mods/58246) - Real-time, character-skill based replacement for hacking and lockpicking.

+[Immersive Sleeping Encounters](https://www.nexusmods.com/newvegas/mods/74289) - A user configurable overhaul of the sleep system that implements D&D styled random encounters when the player naps.

 [Magic Sewer](https://www.nexusmods.com/newvegas/mods/75589) - For all your cross-continental travel needs.

 [Pip-boy Weapon Mod Vendor](https://www.nexusmods.com/newvegas/mods/84997) - Purchase weapon mods directly through the Pip-boy interface.
 Optionally have them shipped to any unlocked dropbox.

+[Simple Diseases](https://www.nexusmods.com/newvegas/mods/74802) - A simple and modular disease system for Fallout New Vegas.
+Adds a the chance to get sick from eating bad food and drinking untreated water as well as the risk of contracting diseases from wild animal attacks.

+[Simple Explosive Entry](https://www.nexusmods.com/newvegas/mods/66992) - Allows the player to use explosives to bypass locks.
+- Use with [Simple Explosive Entry Tweaks](https://www.nexusmods.com/newvegas/mods/85580), which provides tweaks to the mod to make it more seamless and engaging.

 [Simple Night Vision](https://www.nexusmods.com/newvegas/mods/84991) - Adds a simple night vision and thermal signature toggle onto power armor helmets.